-Cognition and Literature (15 credits, Spring)
+Cognition and Literature

 This module represents a course in cognitive poetics.
 It draws on insights developed in cognitive science, especially in psychology and linguistics, in order to develop an understanding of the processes involved in literary reading.
 The module also develops skills in stylistics and critical theory.

-Consciousness in Fiction (15 credits, Autumn)
+Consciousness in Fiction

 The module will explore in depth techniques for the presentation of consciousness in novels and other fictional texts.
-Students will learn about the linguistic indices associated with the point of view of characters and the various modes available to a writer for the presentation of characters’ thoughts and perceptions.
+You will learn about the linguistic indices associated with the point of view of characters and the various modes available to a writer for the presentation of characters’ thoughts and perceptions.
 Alongside detailed examinations of narrative texts which portray consciousness, students will also study different theories put forward to explain the nature of writing consciousness in texts.
 Our stylistic analyses of fictional minds will also aim to account for historical changes in the techniques used for consciousness presentation.

 Research in Literary Linguistics

 This module explores the use of linguistic frameworks to investigate literary texts.
-Through a series of practical analyses, students will be introduced to a range of linguistic explorations of poetry, prose, and drama from a wide range of historical periods.
-The module will invite students to use the analyses as an occasion for the critical evaluation of the various approaches to language and literature, to investigate the notions of literariness and interpretation, and to consider the scope and validity of stylistics in relation to literature and literary studies.
+Through a series of practical analyses, you will be introduced to a range of linguistic explorations of poetry, prose, and drama from a wide range of historical periods.
+The module will invite you to use the analyses as an occasion for the critical evaluation of the various approaches to language and literature, to investigate the notions of literariness and interpretation, and to consider the scope and validity of stylistics in relation to literature and literary studies.
 The range of key research methods and methodologies in stylistics will be studied.

 It has often been suggested that the very idea of literary history – of a narrative that understands, classifies, and explains, the English literary past – is an inherent impossibility.
 The relationship between literature and the history of the time of its creation is an equally vexed and productive question.
 This module will look at the various ways in which literature in the last few centuries has combined with the study of history, with significant changes in the ways in which works of the past are viewed, and also how histories of literature began to be constructed (a history of literary histories, so to speak) paying attention to such questions as the development of the literary canon, periodicity, inclusions and exclusions, rediscoveries, and lack of representation.
 It will also look at the ways in which literary biography, autobiography and life-writing relate to the creation of literary histories.
 This will be a team-taught module, introducing key topics in the area and apply them to a variety of types of literature from different historical periods, and the myriad critical ways in which such literature has been viewed, retrospectively.

-Textualities: Defining, making and using text (30 credits, Autumn)
+Textualities: Defining, making and using text

 This module investigates the ways issues in modern editorial theory—the nature of authorship, what constitutes an ‘authoritative’ text, and the inevitably embodied nature of textuality—illuminates our understanding of literary creativity.
-Students will explore how modern editors describe and theorise the textual transmission of a range of works, drawn from a variety of periods, places and forms.
+You will explore how modern editors describe and theorise the textual transmission of a range of works, drawn from a variety of periods, places and forms.
 They will examine different concepts of textuality—including copy-texts, plural or ‘mobile’ texts, and digital texts—and different theories of text-editing, such as ‘first’ and ‘final’ intention editing, ‘social’ and ‘eclectic’ texts, and genetic editing.
-Students will explore how theories of literary creativity are embedded in editorial practices, and so, therefore, how editorial treatment determines the ways we ascribe identity and value to texts.
+You will explore how theories of literary creativity are embedded in editorial practices, and so, therefore, how editorial treatment determines the ways we ascribe identity and value to texts.
 Students of all literary periods will gain a detailed understanding of how literary texts are produced, and why some versions of well-known literary works take precedence over others.
 Creative writers will appreciate how the editorial process—which may include the choice of illustrations, type-faces, cover designs, and the imposition of a house-style, be that paper-based or digital, as well as changes to the text itself—affects how readers engage with a work, and ultimately how they value it.

-Students will be expected to reflect on editorial practice as they have encountered it, and also to undertake practice themselves.
+You will be expected to reflect on editorial practice as they have encountered it, and also to undertake practice themselves.

-Modernism and the Avant-Garde in Literature & Drama (30 credits, Autumn)
+Modernism and the Avant-Garde in Literature & Drama

 This module will investigate radical strategies of aesthetic presentation and the challenge they offered to prevailing limits of personal, gender and national identity between 1870 and 1960.
 Through a selection of key literary, dramatic, cultural, and critical texts, the module will examine ways that modernist and avant-garde writings draw their formal, generic and political borders, how they reconfigure ideas of the self, and what the political consequences of that reconfiguration are.
 The module will also consider the multiple meanings of 'radicalism' in an aesthetic and literary context, relating those meanings to questions of taste, community, and the market.
 This will be a team-taught module which examines a wide spectrum of literature and drama, including as well the era's cultural criticism and more recent critical and theoretical studies.

-Middle English Romance (15 credits, Spring)
+Middle English Romance

-This module considers twenty-first century historicized readings of a major English literary genre, and demonstrates that medieval English romance texts can be set in complex and profound critical relationship to each other and to other artistic media.
+This module considers 21st century historicized readings of a major English literary genre, and demonstrates that medieval English romance texts can be set in complex and profound critical relationship to each other and to other artistic media.
 Such an approach is possible largely because of the vibrant and privileged international socio-literary milieu in which many romance tracts were first written and received.
-Students will be encouraged to explore how reading Middle English romance texts can equip us with vocabulary and concepts to discuss the cultural specificities of the literary representations of romance, love and chivalry in this period, the representations of public and private identities, and the questions regarding individuality and selfhood that arise in literature produced in a volatile period of religious and social uncertainty and dissent.
+You will be encouraged to explore how reading Middle English romance texts can equip us with vocabulary and concepts to discuss the cultural specificities of the literary representations of romance, love and chivalry in this period, the representations of public and private identities, and the questions regarding individuality and selfhood that arise in literature produced in a volatile period of religious and social uncertainty and dissent.
 These are all issues that now define “the Middle Ages” for modern scholars.

-The History of the Book 1200-1600 (15 credits, Autumn)
+The History of the Book 1200-1600

 This module introduces the study of the book as artefact.
-Students will learn about methods of construction and compilation, handwriting and early printing techniques, reading marginalia as well as text; they will also be introduced to the benefits and applications, as well as the problems, of applying an understanding of the artefact to the texts contained within.
+You will learn about methods of construction and compilation, handwriting and early printing techniques, reading marginalia as well as text; they will also be introduced to the benefits and applications, as well as the problems, of applying an understanding of the artefact to the texts contained within.

-More information on the above modules is available on the Module Catalogue.
+More information on the above modules is available in the Module Catalogue.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.